credmark/credmark-models-py/README.md

 ## Run a Model

-- `run_model.py` python script that runs a model.
+- `credmark-dev` script is a tool for developers.

-The script takes args and reads the input JSON from stdin.
+When running a model, you use args and can specify the input JSON as an arg (--input or -i) or it will read the input JSON from stdin.

-The `--model_path` can be a folder to search for models.
-It must be relative to the current directory.
-It defaults to "." so normally you won't need to change it.

 An example run of a model:

 ```
-echo '{}' | ./run_model.py --chain_id=1 --block_number=1 --model_name=pi --model_path=credmark/models --provider=https://mainnet.infura.io/v3/12345
+credmark-dev --model_name=pi --input '{}'
 ```

-Another example where we pass input:
+Another example where we pass input to stdin:

 ```
-echo '{"model":"pi"}' | ./run_model.py --chain_id=1 --block_number=1 --model_name=run-test --model_path=credmark/models
+echo '{"model":"pi"}' | credmark-dev --chain_id=1 --block_number=1 --model_name=run-test
 ```

+The `--model_path` can be used to limit the search for models.
+It must be a folder relative to the current directory.
+It defaults to "models" so normally you won't need to change it.

 ## Develop a Model